aws/aws-cdk-go/awscdkmixinspreview/README.md

 The `.with()` method is available after importing `@aws-cdk/mixins-preview/with`, which augments all constructs with this method.
 It provides the same functionality as `Mixins.of().apply()` but with a more chainable API.

 > **Note**: The `.with()` fluent syntax is only available in JavaScript and TypeScript.
-Other jsii languages (Python, Java, C#, and Go) should use the `Mixins.of(...).mustApply()` syntax instead.
+Other jsii languages (Python, Java, C#, and Go) should use the `Mixins.of(...).requireAll()` syntax instead.
 The import requirement is temporary during the preview phase.
 Once the API is stable, the `.with()` method will be available by default on all constructs and in all languages.

 ### Creating Custom Mixins